 Samples were submitted for multielement analysis of a 0.25 gram sample by Inductively Coupled Plasma (ICP) Mass Spectrometry (MS) following a 4-acid digestion, and for gold analysis of a 30 gram sample by Fire Assay (FA) with an Atomic Absorption (AA) finish.
 Over limit ICP-MS Cu, Pb, and Zn samples were resubmitted for analysis of a 0.4 gram sample by ICP-Atomic Emission Spectroscopy (AES) or AA following a 4 acid digestion.
 The overlimit value for Cu, Pb, and Zn is 10,000 ppm.
-Over limit gold results were resubmitted for analysis of a 30 gram sample by FA with a Gravimetric finish.
-The overlimit value for Au is 10 ppm.
-The Lower detection limits for Cu, Pb, and Zn by ICP-MS are 0.2 ppm, 0.5 ppm, and 2 ppm respectively.
+Over limit gold results were resubmitted for analysis of a 30 gram sample by ICP-MS are 0.2 ppm, 0.5 ppm, and 2 ppm respectively.
 The lower detection limit for Au by FAAA is 0.05 ppm.